Public assistance and government aid Louisiana.

 The Louisiana child care assistance program is also very flexible, and more details are on LA CAFE.
 Parents who are enrolled in this public assistance program can select any licensed child care center determined by the Department of Family Services, Class A child care center, registered Family Child Day Care Home, school-based before and after school program.
 Or parents can even choose an In-Home provider or relative that is active in the CCAP provider directory.
-Click more Louisiana child care programs.
+Click more Louisiana free child care programs.

 Kinship Care Subsidy Program (KCSP) - Provides cash assistance and other forms of public aid for eligible children in Louisiana who reside with relatives other than parents.
 For example, kids who live with their grandparent or uncles and aunts may get emergency financial assistance for housing, bills, food, and much more from DCFS or the Louisiana CAFE website.